WYEZ

-WYEZ (100.7 FM) is a radio station broadcasting a soft adult contemporary format, simulcasting WEZV 105.9 FM North Myrtle Beach.
+WYEZ (100.7 FM) is a radio station broadcasting a soft adult contemporary format, simulcasting WEZV (105.9 FM).
 It is licensed to Andrews, South Carolina, United States.
 The station is owned by John and Blake Byrne, through licensee Byrne Acquisition Group MB, LLC.
-Its studios are located in Myrtle Beach, South Carolina and its transmitter is located east of Andrews.
+Its studios are located in Myrtle Beach, South Carolina, and its transmitter is located east of Andrews.

 History

 The station went on the air as WQSC on April 12, 1984.
 On March 30, 1990, the station changed its call sign to WGTN-FM.
 At that time, the format was adult contemporary.

-On May 2, 2019, WGTN-FM changed its call letters to WYEZ.

 Prior to 2008, this station aired the programming of WYNA, which was classic hits "Cool 104.9" and later Bob FM, "We play anything."
 It now simulcasts WEZV.
+On May 2, 2019, WGTN-FM changed its call letters to WYEZ.